 At last, there is a growing appreciation of the vital nature of fats to human health.
 Every single cell in the body has a cell membrane (which is the real intelligence of the cell).
 For so long the nucleus has been wrongly credited with the status of being the ‘brain’ of the cell but the advances in epigenetics (for more information see our research page) have clearly demonstrated that the nucleus is in fact the reproductive bit of the cell.
 When the nucleus has been taken out of cells, what has been found is that the cell can continue to live for several weeks but it is unable to reproduce and so it then dies.
 However, when the cell membrane is removed from the cell the cell dies very quickly, in many cases immediately, because it is the orchestrator of the biological events in the cell.

-The clue is in the name mem-brane (brain).
+The clue is in the name membrane (brain).
 This amazing organelle is responsible for all messages coming into the cells being disseminated accurately and is equally responsible for all waste being discharged from the cell.
 Its range of activities is truly breath-taking.
-In order for the cell membrane to perform its miraculous range of functions, essential fatty acids (omega 3, 6 and 9) are vital because the cell membrane is made of fats, hence the description ‘essential’.
+For the cell membrane to perform its miraculous range of functions, essential fatty acids (omegas 3, 6 and 9) are vital because the cell membrane is made of fats, hence the description ‘essential’.
 Nothing can work properly without them.
-Their exclusion from our diets would be life threatening!
+Their exclusion from our diets would be life threatening.